-The temporal variability of predictability means that the usefulness of convectivescale forecasts will vary from day-to-day, dependent on the strength of the larger scale forcing.
+The temporal variability of predictability means that the usefulness of convective-scale forecasts will vary from day to day, dependent on the strength of the larger-scale forcing.
 This temporal variability is apparently a result of the intrinsic uncertainty of the convective precipitation processes.
 This argues for an inherently probabilistic approach to forecasting at this scale.
-Several operational centers are currently developing or testing ensemble prediction systems based on convection-permitting models.
+Several operational centers are currently developing or testing ensemble prediction systems based on the convection-permitting models.
 Given the inherent uncertainty of convective systems and the temporal variability of predictability, research is required to answer the question how to discriminate the scales that are predictable from those that are not as a function of lead time.
 Data assimilation techniques should be developed to optimize the predictable scales with available observations while quantifying the uncertainty of the unpredictable scales.

 Needs for improved mesoscale networks.
 One of the challenges of mesoscale (rapid update cycling) analysis and forecast systems is to provide them with a sufficient amount and spatial coverage of observations of high spatial and temporal resolution.
-Detailed observational information on moisture, wind, and temperature in the boundary layer and the mid-level is considered to be particularly relevant for constraining the initial state of mesoscale models.
-In past years, much progress has been made in the assimilation and impact assessment of radar precipitation, reflectivity and radial wind velocity data, using a variety of assimilation techniques.
-However, Doppler radars have a limited ability in detecting mesoscale environmental conditions (due to lack of reflectors) that are critical for a successful analysis that leads to improved precipitation forecasts beyond just a few hours.
-Dabberdt et al. (2005) summarized the observational needs for improved nowcasting, including enhanced surface network, polarimetric radar, enhanced Doppler radar coverage by integrating WSR-88D, TDWR6, and X-band radars, and profiling the boundary layer.
-Other operational observation types that have been shown to be beneficial in mesoscale rapid update cycling systems are the GNSS (Global Navigation Satellite System) meteorological network, ground based GPS receiver, satellite IR/VIS imagery, and aircraft data.
+Detailed observational information on moisture, wind, and temperature in the boundary layer and the midlevel is considered to be particularly relevant for constraining the initial state of mesoscale models.
+In past years, much progress has been made in the assimilation and impact assessment of radar precipitation, reflectivity, and radial wind velocity data, using a variety of assimilation techniques.
+However, Doppler radars have a limited ability in detecting mesoscale environmental conditions (because of the lack of reflectors) that are critical for a successful analysis that leads to improved precipitation forecasts beyond just a few hours.
+Dabberdt et al. (2005) summarized the observational needs for improved nowcasting, including enhanced surface network, polarimetric radar, enhanced Doppler radar coverage by integrating Weather Surveillance Radar-1988 Doppler (WSR-88D), Terminal Doppler Weather Radars (TDWR), and X-band radars, and profiling the boundary layer.
+Other operational observation types that have been shown to be beneficial in mesoscale rapid update cycling systems are the Global Navigation Satellite System (GNSS) meteorological network, ground-based GPS receiver, satellite IR/ visible imagery, and aircraft data.
 For each of these data sources, a strict quality control and bias treatment is of critical importance to achieving a positive impact in mesoscale analysis systems.
-Several new (not vet operational) data sources like Mode-S aircraft observations or boundary layer water vapour lidars, seem very promising for operational use in mesoscale rapid update cycling systems, and deserve to be studied further.
+Several new (not yet operational) data sources, like Mode-S aircraft observations or boundary layer water vapor lidars, seem very promising for operational use in mesoscale rapid update cycling systems and deserve to be studied further.

 Improvement of DA and rapid update NWP.
-While variational and ensemble-based DA methods have shown great promises, including measurable impacts in realtime stormscale forecasting, many challenges remain to obtain optimal, well balanced, dynamically consistent state estimations in the presence of complex model physics, and to produce accurate and well calibrated deterministic and ensemble forecasts.
-The dynamically consistent initial conditions, i.e., produced by 4D-Var (Sun and Wang 20120), are able to maintain the forecast skill of the initial convection, avoiding the rapid drop as shown by some of the simpler methods.
+While variational and ensemble-based DA methods have shown great promise, including measurable impacts in real-time storm-scale forecasting, many challenges remain to obtain optimal, well-balanced, dynamically consistent state estimations in the presence of complex model physics and to produce accurate and well-calibrated deterministic and ensemble forecasts.
+The dynamically consistent initial conditions (i.e., produced by 4D-Var; Sun and Wang 2013) are able to maintain the forecast skill of the initial convection, avoiding the rapid drop as shown by some of the simpler methods.
 The challenges are both theoretical and practical.
-Theoretical challenges include the best approaches to dealing with model error, effective ways of ameliorating the impact of sampling error, proper fitting of the analysis to dense observations while correcting errors at multiple scales (Lorenc 2003).
-Data quality control, bias removal, non-linearity, and non-Gaussian error are other aspects that require careful research.
-Given the predictability issue of precipitation systems described above, it is important to design a data assimilation system that aims to resolve the predictable scales while accounting uncertainties of the unpredictable scales.
+Theoretical challenges include the best approaches to dealing with model error, and effective ways of ameliorating the impact of sampling error, proper fitting of the analysis to dense observations, while correcting errors at multiple scales (Lorenc 2003).
+Data quality control, bias removal, nonlinearity, and non-Gaussian error are other aspects that require careful research.
+Given the predictability issue of the precipitation systems described above, it is important to design a data assimilation system that aims to resolve the predictable scales while accounting uncertainties of the unpredictable scales.